AttentionRAG: Attention-Guided Context Pruning in Retrieval-Augmented Generation: Results

 \subsection{Overall Results}

 As the results in Tables \ref{table:experiment_results} and \ref{table:experiment_results_babilong} show, \algname outperforms nearly all baseline methods across the benchmarks, consistently achieving superior results.
 On the LongBench benchmark, which includes contexts of tens of thousands of tokens, \algname outperforms the LLMLingua methods in most metrics, particularly in BABILong 1k, where it achieves an 18\% higher score than the best LLMLingua model.
 Specifically, in TriviaQA, \algname outperforms the uncompressed method by 2\% in EM score, demonstrating the effectiveness of our approach.
 However, the low compression ratio is due to two parallel factors: the scattering of relevant information across the context and the use of uniform hyperparameters.
 All these factors contribute to the lower ratio, which we aim to enhance.
 We discuss this in more detail in the Ablation Study.
+Also, our method excels in summarization tasks, showing the stability of our method.
 Similar results can be observed in the BABILong benchmark, which involves a wider range of RAG context lengths.
 Our method consistently outperforms all LLMLingua methods while achieving the highest compression ratio, further demonstrating the effectiveness of \algname in varying context sizes.